ECT261 Final Examination Practice

 d) None of these

-b) To isolate the oscillator from the next stage
+b) To prevent the oscillator from producing a distorted sine wave

 d) None of the above